Dara Baloch

-Dara Baloch (Punjabi: دارا بلوچ) is a 1983 Pakistani, Action film and a musical film directed by Masud Butt and produced by Abbas Asghar.
-Film starring actor Sultan Rahi, Iqbal Hassan, Mustafa Qureshi, and Ilyas Kashmiri.
+Dara Baloch (Punjabi: دارا بلوچ) is a 1983 Pakistani action film and a musical film directed by Masud Butt and produced by Abbas Asghar.
+The film stars Sultan Rahi, Iqbal Hassan, Mustafa Qureshi, and Ilyas Kashmiri.

 Cast

 Track list

 The music of film Dara Baloch (1983) is by famous musician Wajahat Attre.
 The lyrics are penned by Hazin Qadri, and the singers are :